swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 - [x] Model can be trained on a custom infrastructure
 - [x] Model can be trained on a custom infrastructure with custom hardware for specific use-cases
+- [x] Experiments can be run on shared hardware and visualized on a shared TensorBoard dashboard
+- [x] The best experiment can be selected and promoted before merging to `main`

 Continue to the conclusion to review what you have learned.